Clustering Markov Decision Processes For Continual Transfer: Proofs

-To that end, we first need the Hoeffding bound (see, for instance, \citep{dubhashi_panconesi:2009} for an exposition) which states that if $y_{1:n} \eqdef y_1,y_2,\cdots,y_n$ are i.i.d. draws of a random variable $Y$, with $Y_i \in [a,b]$, and $\bar{y}_n$ is the empirical mean of the $y_i$, then
+To prove the second part, we need the Hoeffding bound (see, for instance, \citep{dubhashi_panconesi:2009} for an exposition) which states that if $y_{1:n} \eqdef y_1,y_2,\cdots,y_n$ are i.i.d. draws of a random variable $Y$, with $Y_i \in [a,b]$, and $\bar{y}_n$ is the empirical mean of the $y_i$, then

 In the sequel, we will assume that $b = 1, a= 0$, and so the denominator in the exponent on the left hand side of the equation is just $1$.
 This bound then has the following simple and well known consequence.
 Assume we have two i.i.d. samples $y_{1:n}$ and $y'_{1:m}$, drawn from two random variables $Y$ and $Y'$.
 Assume that $\bar{y}_n - \bar{y'}_m > \eps$, and $n$ and $m$ both satisfy $\exp[-2n\eps^2/4] \leq \delta'/2$ and $\exp[-2m\eps^2/4] \leq \delta'/2$.
 Then, by (\ref{eq_HoeffBnd})